ZoneMinder/zmNinja/ISSUE_TEMPLATE.md

-Before you create an issue, please make sure you have read the FAQ at https://github.com/pliablepixels/zmNinja/wiki/FAQ.
+Before you create an issue, please make sure you have read the [FAQ](https://github.com/pliablepixels/zmNinja/wiki/FAQ).
 Common questions on API, no image etc are covered there.